NehzUx/NewInML2019/README.md

-# New In ML 2019
-The First Group Session for Newcomers to Machine Learning

 ### The first  forum for newcomers to ML is co-located with NeurIPS, Vancouver, BC, Canada, Monday, December 9th, 2019.

 # Mission